Multi-Modal Few-Shot Temporal Action Detection: Methodology

 {\bf Inference } At test time, we generate action instance predictions for each query video by the classification $\bm{P}$ and mask $\bm{M}$ predictions following \cite{nag2022pclfm}.
-For each such top scoring action snippet in $\bm{P}$, we then obtain the temporal masks by thresholding $t_i$-th column of $\bm{M}$ using a set of thresholds $\Theta=\{\theta_i\}$.
-We apply SoftNMS \cite{bodla2017soft} to obtain top scoring outputs.
+For each top scoring action snippet in $\bm{P}$, we then obtain the temporal masks by thresholding the corresponding column of $\bm{M}$ using a set of thresholds $\Theta=\{\theta_i\}$.
+We apply SoftNMS \cite{bodla2017soft} to obtain the final top-scoring outputs.